 Name Description Default microej.testsuite.cc.exclu d &atlless e classes excluded from the code coverage analysis.
-Not set microej.testsuite.properti e s N dSeccthics ipatoeoerty is set to true, the code coverage analysis is enabled. true test.run.excludes.pattern Pattern of classes excluded from the test suite execution.
-Empty string (no test) g test.run.failonerror When this property is set to true, the build fails if an error is raised. true test.run.includes.pattern Pattern of classes included in the test suite execution. / (a tests) ll skip.test When this property is set (any value), the tests are not executed.
+Not set microej.testsuite.properti e s/M3eccthics ip atoe perty is set to true, the code coverage analysis is enabled. true microej.testsuite.verbose When this property is set to true, the verbose trace level is enabled. false test.run.excludes.pattern Pattern of classes excluded from the test suite execution.
+Empty string (no test) test.run.failonerror When this property is set to true, the build fails if an error is raised. true test.run.includes.pattern Pattern of classes included in the test suite execution. / (all tests) skip.test When this property is set (any value), the tests are not executed.
 Not set